GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/online-inference-tpu/README.md

   gcloud services enable tpu.googleapis.com
   ```

-2. **TPU Quotas:** Verify that your Google Cloud project has sufficient TPU
+2. **TPU Quotas and Capacity:** Ensure your Google Cloud project has sufficient
-   quota for the desired TPU types and topologies.
+   TPU quota for the desired TPU types and topologies.
+TPU capacity can be

-- Ensure TPU v5e quota is available.
-- Ensure TPU v6e quota is available (if planning to deploy 27B v6e).
+   provisioned in different ways, each with its own pricing and availability
+   characteristics:

+   - On-Demand (Standard) Quota
+   - Preemptible (Spot) Quota
+   - Reservations (for Guaranteed Capacity)

+- Checking Your Current Quota:

-- If needed, you can request additional quota through the Google Cloud Console.
+  You can view your current TPU quota usage and limits in the Google Cloud
+  Console:

+  1. Go to the **IAM & Admin** section.
+  2. Select **Quotas & System Limits**.
+  3. In the filter bar, search for `Service: Cloud TPU API` or
+      `Service: Compute Engine API`.
+  4. Look for quota names like:

+  - `TPU v5 lite pod cores per project per zone` (for on-demand v5e)
+  - `Preemptible TPU v5 lite pod cores per project per zone` (for preemptible
+    v5e)
+  - `TPU v6e cores per project per zone` (for on-demand v6e)
+  - `Preemptible TPU v6e cores per project per zone` (for preemptible v6e)

 3. **Region Configuration:** The GKE cluster is created by default in the
    us-central1 region.
 If your desired TPU quota is available in a different